MIT School of Architecture and Planning: Campus

 Uncommon to design education, MIT's programs are integrated with the greater university in curriculum, resources, and campus.
-The network of contiguous buildings that combines to create the campus fosters sharing of common spaces and circulations with neighboring fields of study.
+The network of contiguous buildings that combine to create the campus fosters sharing of common spaces and circulations with neighboring fields of study.

 Rogers Building

-Most of the school facilities are located in or near the Rogers Building, at the main entrance to the central MIT campus (chiefly designed by William Welles Bosworth; the hallway spaces have been nicknamed the Infinite Corridor.
+Most of the school facilities are located in or near the Rogers Building at the main entrance to the central MIT campus (chiefly designed by William Welles Bosworth); the hallway spaces have been nicknamed the Infinite Corridor.
 The fourth floor western end of the Infinite Corridor is lined with studio spaces and classrooms, while other classrooms are dispersed throughout the campus.
 The "glass bowl" nature of many of the architectural spaces lining the Infinite Corridor invites colleagues across the school for observation and collaboration.

 Venues along the Infinite Corridor display exhibits that regularly feature the work of faculty, researchers, and students.
 Additional SAP exhibits may be seen at the MIT Museum, Wolk Gallery, Keller Gallery, Deans Office Gallery, Rotch Library, and the PLAZmA Digital Gallery.

 Rotch Library

 Originally built in 1938 as part of the Rogers Building (designed by William Welles Bosworth with Harry J. Carlson), MIT's Rotch Library of Architecture and Planning is one of the premier architecture libraries in the United States, supporting the first formal architecture program in the country.
 Rotch Library is also home to the Aga Khan Documentation Center, the GIS Lab, the Visual Collection, and the Rotch Limited Access collections.

 Although the library acquired an additional half-floor of space in the mid-1950s, the collection had outgrown its 9200 sqft facility by the 1970s.
 The only available expansion space was a narrow vertical cavity next to the original library.
-Schwartz/Silver Architects decided to suspend newly added floors from roof girders which support the weight of the books from above, allowing the elimination of floor beams to maximize use of the narrow footprint.
+Schwartz/Silver Architects decided to suspend newly-added floors from roof girders which support the weight of the books from above, allowing the elimination of floor beams to maximize use of the narrow footprint.
 Six new floors were fitted into the same height as the four of the original building, while still allowing for a 17 ft vertical clearance for a truck turnaround below.
 A narrow, sky-lit atrium between the old building and the new addition allows sunlight to reach offices and studios in the upper floors, mitigating the unavoidable loss of exterior views.
-The result is an addition that has been referred to as a "glass cage", which contains the book stacks, limited-access collection, and exhibition gallery, while the renovated original Bosworth building holds the main reading room and administrative offices.
+The result is an addition that has been referred to as a "glass cage," which contains the book stacks, limited-access collection, and exhibition gallery, while the renovated original Bosworth building holds the main reading room and administrative offices.

 Fab Labs

 MIT SAP has access to multiple fab labs, including two along the Infinite Corridor, a woodshop in Building N51 (several blocks away), the Media Lab shop (in Building E14), the Design Center Lab, and other spaces.
-There is a smartphone app to allow students and staff to locate resources campus-wide, and to coordinate access to fab facilities.
+There is a smartphone app to allow students and staff to locate resources campus-wide and to coordinate access to fab facilities.